 What we primarily conclude from this is that an inherent generation and ideological gap will persist for at least the next 50-60 years, until we finally see the future generations catching up with the past ones in terms of ethical and social understanding.

-Our current best case is to try and slowly change the habits of our parents, who in turn can help us achieve a uni-dimensional modernity which we so desperately crave.
+Our current best case is to try and slowly change the habits of our parents, who in turn can help us achieve a uni-dimensional modernity that we so desperately crave.
 Segregated change holds the power to generate a global impact and as utopian it may sound, it is our best hope to counter the coexistence of progression and regression within the society.

 So millennials, keep your rebellion aside and rather change the system via mutual integration.
 After all, YOLO.